KyberNetwork/KIPs/KIPs/kip-20.md

 42M KNC (Kyber Network Crystal) tokens were minted after KIP-8 in 2021 and managed by KyberDAO as a Kyber Ecosystem Growth Fund for the purpose of increasing Kyber’s liquidity and adoption through various activities through 2022, including liquidity mining and ecosystem collaborations.

-There are approximately 23,747,562 KNC remaining (~$83M at $3.50 per KNC) in the fund after key liquidity mining campaigns on Ethereum, Polygon, BNB Chain, Avalanche, and BitTorrent, as well as those with partners such as xToken, xDollar, Jarvis Network, DeFi Warrior, Creator, Elpis Battle, GemUni, StepHero, APEIN, DYP Protocol, Pegaxy, Sipher, Unbound Finance, Evrynet, and Benqi.
+There are approximately 23,747,562 KNC remaining (~$71.2M at $3 per KNC) in the fund after key liquidity mining campaigns on Ethereum, Polygon, BNB Chain, Avalanche, and BitTorrent, as well as those with partners such as xToken, xDollar, Jarvis Network, DeFi Warrior, Creator, Elpis Battle, GemUni, StepHero, APEIN, DYP Protocol, Pegaxy, Sipher, Unbound Finance, Evrynet, and Benqi.

 Now that our KyberSwap DEX aggregator has been deployed on 11 chains (many more in the pipeline), further boosted by an upcoming launch of Elastic-type liquidity pools that offers even greater capital efficiency for liquidity providers, we propose that KyberDAO utilize the remaining KNC for even more growth activities on KyberSwap, instead of simply burning the KNC.
 This KIP was also based on community discussion in our [forum](https://gov.kyber.org/t/discussion-knc-ecosystem-fund-allocation/1047).

 Proposed Use Cases for Remaining KNC Funds

-- Trading and Liquidity Growth | ~61%
+- Trading and Liquidity Growth | ~62%
-- Milestone-based Ecosystem Grants | ~22%
+- Milestone-based Ecosystem Grants | ~20%
-- 5-year Anniversary Marketing Activities | ~15%
+- 5-year Anniversary Marketing Activities | ~16%
 - Bonus rewards for KyberDAO staking and voting | ~2%

 ### Motivation
 Our past trading and liquidity bootstrapping activities on KyberSwap have led to some degree of success.
 Since the launch of the new KyberSwap version last year, thousands of liquidity providers have earned approximately $8M in trading fees and KNC voters $1M in rewards.
-Total value locked (TVL) in our pools reached $140M recently and the value of KNC staked on KyberDAO is worth $200M.
-This progress has partly been reflected in the value of KNC, which has increased by 200+% since Jan 1, 2022.
+Total value locked (TVL) in our pools reached $140M recently and the value of KNC staked on KyberDAO is worth over $120M.
 In addition, we now have almost [10,000 KNC holders](https://etherscan.io/token/0xdeFA4e8a7bcBA345F687a2f1456F5Edd9CE97202#balances) that are part of the Kyber community and ecosystem, as well as close ties with many top DeFi and GameFi projects.

 In order to continue this positive growth, we would like to further allocate and utilize the KNC in our ecosystem growth fund.
 Most popular DEXes carry out some form of liquidity mining or incentive program to attract users, so it is necessary for KyberSwap to do the same to stay competitive.